GAGGIUINO/gaggiuino.github.io/docs/accessories/hw-scales.md

 * the bottom surface of all parts resting on the machine sheet metal is flat and free of dirt, dried adhesive, print artifacts, etc.
 * the load cell adhesive is not clamped by the load cell housings or flex limiters (see step 1).
 Adhesive on the side of the load cell before the cutout area is fine.
 * the load plates have clearance to the load cell housings all the way around
-* wires are not routed too close to high voltage components
+* the scales' DC wires are not routed near AC